turol/smaaDemo/foreign/vulkanMemoryAllocator/README.md

 3. An unused region of the memory block is bound to this buffer.

 `VmaAllocation` is an object that represents memory assigned to this buffer.
 It can be queried for parameters like Vulkan memory handle and offset.

+# Binariers

+The release comes with precompiled binary executables for "VulkanSample" application which contains test suite and "VmaReplay" tool.
+They are compiled using Visual Studio 2017, so they require appropriate libraries to work, including "vcruntime140.dll" and "msvcp140.dll".
+If their launch fails with error message telling about those files missing, please download and install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), "x64" version.

 # Read more